-Immunization reports, titers or documentation of disease incidence for: measles (rubeola), mumps,

-rubella , varicella, tetanus, diphtheria, pertussis, hepatitis B, polio, and influenza

-Meningococcal vaccine

-Physical examination

-Tuberculosis tests including blood analysis, skin tests, or chestx-rays

-Background Screening information

-Drug screening information

-Fingerprinting information

-Training information (e.g., documented completion of training re: HIPAA, OSHA, etc.)

-BLS/CPR certification information

-Licensing information (if applicable)

-Health Insurance information

-Other (Specify):

-Other (Specify):

-I am signing this authorization/consent form voluntarily.
-This authorization will remain in effect for the duration of my enrollment in my degree program with the University of Connecticut, unless I submit a written request to terminate this release.
-I further understand that failing to sign this authorization may prevent me from securing or maintaining the clinical placements necessary for me to obtain the clinical education credits required to successfully complete the degree program in which I am enrolled.

-I understand that I have a right to revoke my authorization/consent in writing at any time, except to the extent that the University has acted in reliance upon this authorization.
-I understand that my revocation would apply prospectively from the date the University of Connecticut receives my revocation, and cannot be applied retroactively.
-I further understand that revoking this authorization may prevent me from securing or maintaining the clinical placements necessary for me to obtain the clinical education credits required to successfully complete the degree program in which I am enrolled.

-Student Signature: Date: Print Name: Student ID #:
+rubella, var Immunization reports, titers or documentation of disease icella, tetanus, diphtheria, pertussis, hepatitis B, polio, a Meningococcal vaccine Physical examination Tuberculosis tests including blood analysis, skin tests, or Background Screening information Drug screening information Fingerprinting information Training information (e.g., documented completion of tra BLS/CPR certification information Licensing information (if applicable) Health Insurance information Other (Specify): ndinfluenza or chestx-rays aining re: HIPAA, OSHA,etc.) enrollment release.
+I fo clinical place g this authorization/consent form voluntarily.
+This author in my degree program with the University of Connecticu urther understand that failing to sign this authorization m cements necessary for me to obtain the clinical education gram in which I am enrolled. t, unless I submit a written request to terminate this ay prevent me from securing or maintaining the the University prospective retroactivel clinical place nd that I have a right to revoke my authorization/consent sity has acted in reliance upon this authorization.
+I under ely from the date the University of Connecticut receives ry.
+I further understand that revoking this authorization moternates are necessary for me to obtain the clinical education gram in which I am enrolled. stand that my revocation would apply ny revocation, and cannot be applied ay prevent me from securing or maintaining the Student Sig gnature: Date: Print Name s: Student ID #: